cyberbotics/webots/docs/automobile/vehicle-mercedes-benz.md

 > **License**: Apache License 2.0
 [More information.](http://www.apache.org/licenses/LICENSE-2.0)

+### MercedesBenzSprinter Field Summary

+- `color`: Defines the car body color.

+- `sensorsSlotFront`: Extends the robot with new nodes on the front of the car.

+- `sensorsSlotRear`: Extends the robot with new nodes on the back of the car.

+- `sensorsSlotTop`: Extends the robot with new nodes on the roof of the car.

+- `sensorsSlotCenter`: Extends the robot with new nodes at the center of the car.

+- `interior`: Defines whether the car should have front spot lights.

 ## MercedesBenzSprinterSimple

 Simple kinematic model of the Mercedes-Benz Sprinter to be moved with a Supervisor.